HenningSchaar/lavina-doc/1_text.md

 In the tradition of European classical music the creative process starts in the imagination of the composer.
 The idea is committed to notation and then performed by performers to reach its final auditory form.
 In the early days of electronic music in Germany, notably in the cologne studios for electronic music, this tradition of idea, notation and performance in this order was preserved.
 In France however, a new form of composition was being developed.
 The composers of *Musique Concrète* used recorded sound materials as their starting point, and tried to derive the musical essence of these materials by manipulating them, while being guided by their musical tastes and intuitions. [@brindle_new_1987 S. 108]

-Working with partially autonomous sound generating systems can be seen as an extension of this french tradition.
+Working with partially autonomous sound generating systems can be seen as an extension of this French tradition.
 The Composer might start with an idea in mind, but the hard to predict audio engine, gives a reaction, that then requires the composer to react accordingly and find a way to adapt their composition based on their intuition and vision.

 # Design